CLAIRE-Labo/python-ml-research-template/README.md

    A simple change if you're fine with the MIT license is to replace the `2022 Skander Moalla` with your year and name.
    Commit.
 4. Set up and edit the development environment instructions for the platforms you will use and support.
-   Each platform group supports specific of use cases:
+   Each platform group supports specific use cases:
     - **AMD64 (x86-64) platforms supporting Docker** to run on Linux machines (e.g. EPFL HaaS servers), Windows laptops with WSL, macOS with Intel CPU, Kubernetes clusters like the EPFL RunAI cluster, and other cloud services.
 With support for NVIDIA GPUs.

       Refer to `installation/docker-amd64/README.md`.

       This is shipped as a Docker image ensuring the highest level of reproducibility.
-    - **macOS with Apple Silicon (`osx-arm64`)** to run on native Apple Silicon and for the MPS (Apple Silicon) hardware acceleration.
+    - **macOS with Apple Silicon (`osx-arm64`)** to run on native Apple Silicon with support for the MPS (Apple Silicon) hardware acceleration.

       Refer to `installation/osx-arm64/README.md`.

       The level of reproducibility is lower than with Docker, as system dependencies will not be strictly recorded.

    Naturally, results will be reproducible on machines within the same platform group, but not necessarily across